nginxinc/nginx-ingress-workshops/Plus/labs/lab10/readme.md

 By the end of the lab, you will be able to:

-* Enable and test some NGINX Plus features to control how Ingress Controller handles different situations and enables Enterprise features, like:
+Enable and test some NGINX Plus features to control how Ingress Controller handles different situations and enables Enterprise features, like:

 - Active Healthchecks
 - Custom Error Pages
 - HTTP Caching
-    - Mutual TLS
+- End to End Encryption
 - Blue/Green testing

 <br/>